-Fiji is an image processing package — a "batteries-included" distribution of ImageJ, bundling a lot of plugins which facilitate scientific image analysis.
+Fiji is an image processing package — a "batteries-included" distribution of ImageJ, bundling many plugins which facilitate scientific image analysis.

-Fiji is easy to install and has an automatic update function, bundles a lot of plugins and offers comprehensive documentation.
+Fiji is easy to use and install - in one-click, Fiji installs all of its plugins, features an automatic updater, and offers comprehensive documentation.

 Fiji is licensed under the GNU General Public License.
 It builds on top of the ImageJ2 core, which is licensed under the permissive BSD 2-clause license.
 Plugins and other components have their own licenses.

 Like most scientific software, funding for the Fiji project is driven by citations.
 If you use Fiji, please cite it in your publications!